Losant/losant-docs/docs/workflows/overview.md

 ### Temp High - Conditional Node

-Conditional nodes allow you to branch the workflow based on some expression that evaluates to true or false.
+[Conditional nodes](/workflows/logic/conditional) allow you to branch the workflow based on an [expression](/workflows/accessing-payload-data/#expressions) that evaluates to true or false.
 If the expression is true, the workflow branches right.
 If the expression is false, the workflow branches left.

 ![Workflow Overview Conditional](/images/workflows/overview-conditional.png "Workflow Overview Conditional")

 This node doesn't modify the payload, but it is using a value in the payload to make a decision.
-Conditional nodes support templates, which are expressions you can write and include values from the payload.
-Refer to the [Templates Fields and Payload Paths](#template-fields-and-payload-paths) section of this document for detailed information.
-In this example, the expression is:
+In short, the [expression](/workflows/accessing-payload-data/#expressions) in the conditional node allows for testing the truthiness of a condition against a payload property.
+Set the conditional expression to the following: In this example, the expression is:

 ```
 {{ data.tempF }} > 75